lkmx/dojo/techs/sourcetree.md

 archive_version:
 license: Commercial/Free
 ---
+# Sourcetree

-Sourcetree is a free Git client for Windows and Mac with a simple GUI ideal for users with any level of technical expertise.
+Sourcetree is a free Git client for Windows and Mac with a simple GUI ideal for users with any technical expertise.

 ---
 ## Tasks